 There are great cycling routes in Surrey and the network continues to expand.
 You can download a PDF cycling map online or pick one up at most libraries.
 The MySurrey App also has the cycling map in it.

 For transit users with a permanent physical or cognitive disability.
 If you live within the TransLink service area, the orange concession compass card lets you travel for Concession fares on the bus, SkyTrain, SeaBus and West Coast Express.
 If you’re accompanied by someone who assists you they can ride for free.
 HandyCard can’t be used on HandyDart.

 Tel: 604-575-6600 (book a trip) 604-953-3680 (sign up)

 A door-to-door shared-ride service makes going places easier.
 It uses specially-equipped vehicles designed to carry passengers with physical or cognitive disabilities who need assistance to using public transit.
 If you have a physical or cognitive disability and are unable to use public transit without assistance, you’re eligible to use HandyDART.
 To apply, print out the application form from the website and send in or call 604-953-3680.

 Taxi Saver Program

 TaxiSaver is available for people with permanent disabilities who have a HandyCard.
-Intended for emergencies or periodic use.
 Customer pays $25 per book which gives them $50 worth of taxi coupons.
 These are then used to pay for taxi rides.
 Must apply.
-The application has to be signed by a doctor and takes about 6 weeks.
+The application has to be signed by a doctor, a nurse, social worker, or therapist and takes 4-6 weeks.